UltraMessaging/um_kb/kb/two-store-hosts.md

 However, sometimes it is not possible to retain the state and cache files, as when a different server must be used.
-In this case it is important NOT to bring up all three Stores.
+In this case, it is important NOT to bring up all three Stores.
 You should only bring up one store from each group.

 In the above example, if HostA restarts without state, then only G1S1 and G3S3 should be brought up.
-This must be done so that you don't have any Store group with a quorum of Stores that have no saved state.
+This must be done so that you don't have any Store group with a quorum of Stores with no saved state.
-Otherwise a restarting publisher might register with the empty Stores and achieve quorum, and start without knowledge of previous state.
+Otherwise, a restarting publisher might register with the empty Stores and achieve quorum, without knowledge of previous state.
 This can cause a variety of problems.

+### Full Restoration

+In the previous steps, you only restarted two stores.
+This was to avoid having a quorum of Stores without state.

+For the newly started Stores, you should monitor when each one has properly created a repository for each source.
+Normally, this is done when the source sends at least one data message.

+Once all of the repositories in the restarted Stores are initialized with at least one data message, you may restart the third Store (G1S2 in the above example).

 ## Why Not Two Stores?

 Why can’t we have two groups, with each group as a single-Store Q/C?
 Then you have two hosts, with HostA running store G1S1 and HostB running G2S1.

-The problem happens when a host goes down hard, and you need to bring the Store back up in a clean state.
+The problem happens when a host goes down hard, and you need to bring the Store back up without state.
 Now you have both Stores running, one with zero state and the other with maintained state.
-Now bounce a source.
+Now, restart a publisher.
 It has a 50% chance of registering with the clean Store.
 And since that is sufficient for quorum, it establishes the new source’s state, with sequence number 0, instead of the sequence number it left off with.